Shara Proctor

-Shara Proctor (born 16 September 1988) is a British former long jumper born in Anguilla.
+Shara Proctor (born 16 September 1988) is a former British long jumper born in Anguilla.
 She is the national record holder of both Anguilla and Great Britain.
 On 28 August 2015 at the World Championships in Beijing she became the first British, female, long-jumper to jump over 7 metres (7.07), setting a new British record and earning a world championship silver medal in the process.
 She also won the 2013 IAAF Diamond League in the event.
 Her younger sister is the Anguillan sprinter Shinelle Proctor.

 Career

 Representing Anguilla

 She competed at the 2006 Commonwealth Games and the 2007 World Championships for Anguilla, but without reaching the final round.